ale111ale/ale111ale/README.md

-I am currently learning how to code and i make projects for High scholl
+Hello this is me Alessandro

+I am making brojects at my projecthub repository

+Also i am very bad at programming